joseeden/joeden/docs/Linux/RHCSA Labs/Lab 001 - Basic Installation/README.md

 For this series of labs, we'll be utilizing:

-- A VM in VirtualBox VMs
+- a VM in VirtualBox VMs
-- An Amazon EC2 instance
+- an Amazon EC2 instance

 ## RHEL on VirtualBox

 I used VirtualBox along with GNS3 a few years ago when I studied for a Cisco exam.
 I then left it and didn't touch it until I decided to prepare for the RHCSA exam.
 Opening the application again, it prompted about the new version so I had to update it to the new version, which is 6.1.30.

-### Configure RHEL Virtual machine

-Begin by installing VirtualBox on your local machine.
+For this lab, beegin by installing VirtualBox on your local machine.
 We will also need to download the free-to-use Red Hat Enterprise Linux image.

 - [How to Install VirtualBox](https://www.wikihow.com/Install-VirtualBox)
 - [VirtualBox Download](https://www.virtualbox.org/wiki/Downloads)